 You should e-mail the conveyancer and enquire if they can act for the bank.
 Alternatively you can get in touch with Halifax who may be able to help.

-How does conveyancing in Barnet differ for newly converted properties?
+How does conveyancing in Barnet differ for new build properties?

-Most buyers of new build or newly converted property in Barnet approach us having been asked by the seller to sign contracts and commit to the purchase even before the property is constructed.
-This is because new home sellers in Barnet tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Barnet come to us having been asked by the seller to sign contracts and commit to the purchase even before the premises is ready to move into.
+This is because house builders in Barnet tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Barnet or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Barnet or who has acted in the same development.

 How do I locate a Barnet law firm on the Godiva Mortgages Ltd conveyancing panel?
 I drive a motor bike and am willing to travel upto 25miles to meet the lawyer.

 You can use the search on this website.
 Please pick a bank and your location and you will see a number of Barnet conveyancing lawyers located nearest you.
 We have detailed some Barnet conveyancing firms towards the end of this page and you can ring them to check whether they are on the Godiva Mortgages Ltd approved list

 Do you have any top tips for leasehold conveyancing in Barnet from the perspective of saving time on the sale process?